NobilityDeviant/ComposeToJAR/README.md

     //sourceSets["main"].java.srcDir("build/generated/source/kapt/main")
     //you can also include kapt as well or any other tasks
     //dependsOn("kaptKotlin")
-    //this will include all the jars and configurations dependsOn(configurations.runtimeClasspath)
+    //this will include all the dependencies and configurations dependsOn(configurations.runtimeClasspath)

     //change to your own sourceSets name